vktr274/computer-vision-image-correction-enhancement/README.md

 These ranges need to be taken into consideration when performing histogram equalization.
 To perform histogram equalization on an image, each channel needs to be equalized separately.
 To equalize a channel, we use the `equalize_hist` function from the `utils.py` file.
 To correct the gamma of an image, we use the `gamma_correction` function from the `utils.py` file.
 Both functions are based on OpenCV tutorials ([for histogram equalization](https://docs.opencv.org/4.9.0/d4/d1b/tutorial_histogram_equalization.html) and [for gamma correction](https://docs.opencv.org/4.9.0/d3/dc1/tutorial_basic_linear_transform.html)).

-The `correct_images` function in the `utils.py` file is used to apply both histogram equalization and gamma correction to an array of images, which we use to apply these corrections to images in each color space (except for the grayscale color space, where we only apply histogram equalization and gamma correction to one image).
+The `correct_images` function in the `utils.py` file is used to apply histogram equalization to an array of images.
+We use this function on images in each color space (except for the grayscale color space, where we only apply histogram equalization to one image).

 #### Grayscale